CedrusDB: Persistent Key-Value Store with Memory-Mapped Lazy-Trie: Abstract

 \section{Abstract}

-Most of today's persistent key-value stores are based either on a write-optimized Log-Structured Merge tree (LSM) or a read-optimized \bptree, both of which assume that there is not enough memory to cache the entire data set.
-As RAM is becoming cheaper and more abundant, it is time to revisit the design of persistent key-value storage systems.
-This paper introduces a new design called ``lazy-trie'' to index the persistent storage, a variant of the hash-trie data structure, optimized to cache entirely in memory.
-A lazy-trie achieves near-optimal height and has practical storage overhead, but does not support range queries.
+As a result of RAM becoming cheaper, there has been a trend in key-value store design towards maintaining a fast in-memory index (such as a hash table) while logging user operations to disk, allowing high performance under failure-free conditions while still being able to recover from failures.
+This design, however, comes at the cost of long recovery times or expensive checkpoint operations.
+This paper presents a new in-memory index that is also storage-friendly.
+A ``lazy-trie'' is a variant of the hash-trie data structure that achieves near-optimal height, has practical storage overhead, and can be maintained on-disk with standard write-ahead logging.

-We implemented \DB, a lazy-trie-based persistent key-value store.
-The implementation uses memory-mapping.
-The lazy-trie organization in virtual memory allows \DB to better leverage concurrent processing than other organizations. \DB achieves comparable or superior performance for both popular LSM- and \bptree-based key-value stores in mixed workloads.
+We implemented \DB, persistent key-value store based on a lazy-trie.
+The lazy-trie is kept on disk while made available in memory using standard memory-mapping.
+The lazy-trie organization in virtual memory allows \DB to better leverage concurrent processing than other on-disk index schemes (LSMs, \bptree{}s). \DB achieves comparable or superior performance to recent log-based in-memory key-value stores in mixed workloads while being able to recover quickly from failures.